colinkiama/vala-tutorial/outline.md

 ### Enums and Switch Statements

-1. Introduce switch statements.
+1. Start with an example full of an excessive number of ``else-if`` statements.
+2. Introduce switch statements with one of the key benefits of being much more flexible than ``if-statements``.
 (Perform an action based on the value of string for this example)
-2. Introduce enums
+3. Introduce enums
-3. Showcase how switch statements and enums work well together
+4. Showcase how switch statements and enums work well together
+5. Show off case-collapse feature (How a set of values can run the same logic).

 ### Loops